 The United States established diplomatic relations with Pakistan following the country’s independence in 1947.
 We work closely with Pakistan on a wide array of issues ranging from Afghanistan stabilization efforts to counterterrorism to energy to trade and investment.
-Pakistani forces have made significant sacrifices in recent years to reclaim parts of the country previously held by militant groups.
-Pakistan also has taken some action against externally-focused militant groups and UN-designated terrorist organizations operating from its territory in accordance with its National Action Plan against terrorism and Prime Minister Imran’s Khan’s public commitments.
-In line with the South Asia strategy announced by the President in August 2017, the United States continues to urge Pakistan to take decisive and irreversible action against these groups.
+In terms of counterterrorism and internal security, Pakistan has taken some action against externally-focused militant groups and UN-designated terrorist organizations operating from its territory in accordance with its National Action Plan against terrorism and Prime Minister Imran Khan’s public commitments.
+The United States continues to urge Pakistan to take decisive and irreversible action against these groups.
 Pending this action, the United States suspended security assistance to Pakistan in January 2018, with certain narrow exceptions for U.S. national security interests.
-The United States has been one of the largest sources of foreign direct investment in Pakistan and is Pakistan’s largest export market.
-Trade relations between the United States and Pakistan continue to grow and the U.S. government supports this relationship by funding reverse trade delegations, business conferences, technical assistance, and business outreach.
+The United States has been one of the largest sources of foreign direct investment in Pakistan and remains Pakistan’s largest export market.
+Trade relations between the United States and Pakistan continue to grow, and the U.S. government supports this relationship by funding reverse trade delegations, business conferences, technical assistance, and business outreach.

 Bilateral Economic Relations

 U.S. Civilian Assistance to Pakistan

 The primary focus of the U.S. civilian assistance program is to partner with Pakistan in its development toward security, stability, prosperity, and self-reliance.
-Working across the U.S. government, and in cooperation with Pakistan, international donors, and development partners, U.S. assistance has focused on projects supporting U.S.-Pakistan trade and economic growth, strengthening the rule of law in the newly merged districts, refugees and refugee-hosting communities, law enforcement, civil society, people-to-people exchanges, and infectious diseases, such as COVID-19 and polio.
+Working across the U.S. government, and in cooperation with Pakistan, international donors, and development partners, U.S. assistance has focused on projects supporting economic growth and bilateral trade; the rule of law in the newly merged districts of Khyber Pakhtunkhwa; refugees and refugee-hosting communities; law enforcement; civil society; people-to-people exchanges; and countering infectious diseases, such as COVID-19 and polio.

-The U.S. Chargé d’ Affaires a.i. to Pakistan is Paul W. Jones.
+The U.S. Chargé d’ Affaires a.i. to Pakistan is Angela Aggeler.
 Other principal embassy officials are listed in the Department’s Key Officers List.

 More information about Pakistan is available from the Department of State and other sources, some of which are listed here: